kairos-io/immucore/README.md

   persistent block device labelled `COS_OEM` which is used to keep some configuration data (mostly cloud-init files).
 The immutable rootfs tries to mount this device at very early stages of the boot even before applying the immutable rootfs configs.
-It's done this way to enable to configure the immutable rootfs module within the cloud-init files.
-As the `COS_OEM` device might not be always present the boot process just continues without failing after a certain timeout.
+It's done this way to enable the configuration of the immutable rootfs module within the cloud-init files.
+As the `COS_OEM` device might not be always present, the boot process just continues without failing after a certain timeout.
 This option configures such a timeout.
 Defaults to 5s.
   Backwards compatible with the old `rd.cos.oemtimeout` stanza.

 * `rd.cos.debugrw`/`rd.immucore.debugrw`: This is a boolean option, true if present, false if not.
   This option sets the root image to be mounted as a writable device.
-Note this completely breaks the concept of an immutable root.
+Note that this completely breaks the concept of an immutable root.
 This is helpful for debugging or testing purposes, so changes persist across reboots.